cisagov/skeleton-golang-package/README.md

 ### Nix ###

-If you have [Nix](https://nixos.org/download.html) installed you can use the available [flake.nix](flake.nix) within the root of the project to build and run the `example` package:
+If you have [Nix](https://nixos.org/download.html) installed you can use the [flake.nix](flake.nix) configuration file located at the root of the project to build and run the `example` package:

 ```console
 cd ./skeleton-golang-package